Dominica Dipio

-Dominica or Dominic Dipio (professionally referred to as Professor Sister Dominic Dipio) is a Ugandan religious sister, a filmmaker, author and a professor of Literature and Film at Makerere University in Kampala, Uganda.
+Dominica or Dominic Dipio (professionally referred to as Professor Sister Dominic Dipio) is a Ugandan religious sister, a filmmaker, author and professor of Literature and Film at Makerere University in Kampala, Uganda.
 As a sister, she belongs to the Institute of the Missionary Sisters of Mary Mother of the Church, MSMMC, a Ugandan-founded religious congregation in Roman Catholic Diocese of Lira in Northern Uganda.
 In November 2019 she was appointed Consultor of the Pontifical Council for Culture by Pope Francis.

 Background and education

 Dipio was born in Adjumani in the West Nile region of Uganda.
 She attended Saint Mary's Girls', Aboke, for her O' Level before proceeding to Trinity College Nabbingo for her A' Levels.
 She subsequently attended Makerere University and obtained a Bachelor of Arts in education and then a master's degree in literature.
 In 1991, Dipio undertook a certificate in Women's Studies at the then Faculty of Social Sciences at Makerere University.
 In 2004, she completed her PhD in Film studies at the Pontifical Gregorian University in Rome.
 She concurrently lectured on introduction to film criticism and African cinema at the same university as she underwent her studies.
 In 2010, she was named a Presidential Fellow of the Rutgers University-based African Studies Association.